azureautomation/automation-packs/managed-vm/README.md

 ## Azure Automation features

 This template deploys everything into a single resource group.
-It has currently only been tested when deployed to region *West Europe* so  create a new resource group there during deployment for testing.
+The VM will get created in the resource group region with the Automation account and Log Analytics workspace created in the supplied region.

 ## Templates used in the deployment